-We know scooping the litter box isn’t exactly the best part about having a cat, but did you know you could be making some common mistakes that actually make things more difficult?
-Not to mention, a lot of these mistakes can lead to issues such as peeing and pooping outside of the litter box.
-If set up the right way, however, you can prevent and solve many of these problems.
+We know scooping the litter box isn’t the best part about having a cat, but did you know you could be making some common mistakes that make things more difficult?
+Not to mention, a lot of these mistakes can lead to problems such as cats peeing and pooping outside of the litter box.
+With the following tips, you can prevent and solve many of these issues.
 Let’s dig in (so to speak)!

 Number of Boxes